cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 [UDF inlining](https://www.vldb.org/pvldb/vol11/p432-ramachandra.pdf) translates UDFs into equivalent SQL subqueries in three key steps.
 First, inlining translates a UDF's statements to SQL tables. <b>IF/ELSE</b> blocks become
 <b>CASE WHEN</b> statements, assignments (i.e., <b>x = y</b>) become projections (i.e., <b>SELECT y AS x</b>).
-Then, the DBMS chains together these statements with <b>LATERAL</b> joins, creating a single SQL expression that is equivalent to the original UDF.
+Then, the DBMS chains together these statements with <b>LATERAL</b> joins. <b>LATERAL</b> joins are special joins which allow the joining tables to reference each other's columns.
+After inserting <b>LATERAL</b> joins, the resulting SQL expression is equivalent to the original UDF.
 The last step is to "inline" the generated SQL expression into the calling query, eliminating the UDF call.
   After applying UDF inlining, queries are represented in pure SQL, automatically improving the performance of queries with UDFs by [multiple orders of magnitude](https://www.vldb.org/pvldb/vol11/p432-ramachandra.pdf).